kkxiong/Sound-Direction-Detection/README.md

 # Sound-Direction-Detection
 This project is to implement a sound direction detection solution to guide the robot to orient to the sound source for further action.
+The hardware platform is Matrix (https://matrix-io.github.io/) + Raspberry Pi.
+The software for sound direction detection is ODAS.
+The Matrix does sound capture and Raspberry calculates the angle of the sound direction and transmit to Robot via UART.
+The robot is running on Arduino board.

 Here are some implementation details:
 Steps to setup software: